 - been transferred to the tenth grade of a German-language secondary school (Realschule, Gymnasium or Gesamtschule), or

-If the certificates required as proof are not available, a language test can be taken.
+A language test can be taken if the certificates required as proof are unavailable.
 The foreigners’ authority can also convince itself of the foreigner’s language skills in a personal interview.

 There are also groups of persons for whom no proof of language proficiency is required under certain conditions.
 These include, for example, former Germans who had been habitually resident in the Federal territory as Germans for five years at the time of losing their citizenship (cf. § 38 (1) no. 1 German Residence Act).